 Other companies didn't add as much to the ETF's returns last year, but could have an effect in the years to come.
 Neurocrine Biosciences (NAS: NBIX) shed about 6%, as it develops, among other things, a treatment for tardive dyskinesia, an involuntary movement disorder.
 It's also infused with some cash from a deal with Abbott (NYS: ABT) for the global rights to its endometriosis treatment.

 The big picture

-Demand for new drugs and medical treatments isn't going away any time soon.
+Demand for new medical treatments isn't going away anytime soon.
 A well-chosen ETF can grant you instant diversification across any industry or group of companies -- and make investing in and profiting from it that much easier.

-At the time this article was published Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter here, holds no position in any company mentioned.
+At the time this article was published Longtime Fool contributor Selena Maranjian holds no position in any company mentioned.
 Click here to see her holdings and a short bio.
-Motley Fool newsletter services have recommended buying shares of Vertex Pharmaceuticals.
+The Motley Fool owns shares of Abbott Labs.
+Motley Fool newsletter services have recommended buying shares of Abbott Labs.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.